 Tactical Apprehension & Confrontation (TAC) Team

-Lt.
-Troy Woodwyk oversees the Sheriff's 30 member Tactical Apprehension and Confrontation Team (TAC Team).
+Captain Justin DeBoode oversees the Sheriff's 30-member Tactical Apprehension and Confrontation Team (TAC Team)

-Recognizing presence of a highly trained, highly skilled police tactical unit has been shown to substantially reduce the risk of injury or loss of life to citizens, police officers and suspects; and recognizing that a well-managed “team” response to critical incidents usually results in successful resolution of critical incidents, it is the intent of the Kent County Sheriff Department Tactical Apprehension and Confrontation (TAC) Team to provide a highly trained and skilled tactical team as a resource for the Kent County Sheriff Department in the handling of critical incident.
+The presence of a highly trained and highly skilled police tactical unit has shown to substantially reduce the risk of injury or loss of life to citizens, police officers and suspects.
+Recognizing that a well-managed “team” response to critical incidents usually results in successful resolution of critical incidents, it is the intent of the Kent County Sheriff's Office Tactical Apprehension and Confrontation (TAC) Team to provide a highly trained and skilled tactical team as a resource.